Projection Algorithms for Non-Convex Minimization with Application to Sparse Principal Component Analysis: Randomly generated data

 where $\lambda_1^{\mbox{approx}}$ is the approximation to the optimal objective value generated by any of the algorithms.
 In Figure~\ref{itererror} we plot the base 10 logarithm of the relative error versus the iteration number.
 Observe that GPBB is able to reduce the relative error to the machine precision near $10^{-16}$ in about 175 iterations, while ConGradU and GPU have relative error around $10^{-3}$ after 200 iterations.
 To achieve a relative error around $10^{-16}$, ConGradU and GPU require about 4500 iterations, roughly 25 times more than GPBB.

-In this example, the condition (\ref{concave2}) of Lemma~\ref{descent+} is not satisfied and the objective values produced by GPBB do not improve monotonically.
-Nonetheless, the convergence is relatively fast.
+Despite the very nonmonotone behavior of the GPBB iterates, the convergence is relatively fast.
 The results for the explained variance in Figure~\ref{nrm} were obtained by running either ConGradU or GPU for 6000 iterations, while GPBB was run for 200 iterations.
 Hence, the better objective values obtained by GPBB in Figure~\ref{nrm} were due to the algorithm converging to a better solution, rather than to premature termination of either GPU or ConGradU.

 In Figure~\ref{randiter} we plot the proportion of the explained variance versus the iteration number when $m = 250$, $n = 500$, and the cardinality $\kappa = 50$ in the random data set.
 When we plot the function value as in Figure~\ref{randiter}, it is more difficult to see the nonmonotone nature of the convergence for GPBB.
 This nonmonotone nature is clearly visible in Figure~\ref{itererror} where we plot the error instead of the function value.
 In Figure~\ref{mval} we show how the explained variance depends on $m$.
 As $m$ increases, the explained variance associated with GPBB becomes much better than that of either ConGradU or GPU.